Greek Almond Cookies (Amygdalota)

-Greek Almond Cookies are crunchy, chewy amygdalota cookies that are made with only 5 ingredients, and they’re naturally gluten-free!
+These Greek Almond Cookies are crunchy, chewy amygdalota cookies that are so easy to make!
+They include just 5 ingredients and they’re naturally gluten-free!

-These cookies are simple, classic (like me!), and symbolize happiness and new beginnings, which I’ll get more into in the history of these cookies.
+These cookies are simple, classic, and symbolize happiness and new beginnings, which I’ll get more into in the history of these cookies.

 Isn’t that better than a birthday cake? 🙂